Voices in Shadows: Recording and production

 Youth Choir returned to Whitefield Studios to record their debut.
 Derri Daugherty wanted Terry Taylor to produce the record, but Broken recommended producer Thom Roy, who had co-produced ¡Alarma! for Daniel Amos and produced the debut album for the Lifesavors.
 Of the three songs Youth Choir had previously released, Roy opted only to re-record "Here in the Night" for Voices in Shadows.
 The remainder of the tracks—and in particular, the lyrics—were primarily written by Daugherty; starting with Shades of Gray, Steve Hindalong would assume almost all lyrical duties from that point forward.
 Due to budget limitations, the album was recorded at off-peak hours, and Daugherty and Mike Sauerbrey recorded their tracks over a basic drum machine, with the assumption that Hindalong would replace the machine with live drums.
 Unfortunately, the budget didn't allow for more than cymbal crashes and the sound of a hubcab being thrown across the studio floor during the instrumental break of "Someone's Calling."
 Roy referred to Youth Choir's early style as the "San Francisco Sound," but the band's influences at this time were primarily British, being described by one critic as "The Cure on Prozac."

+Release

-Before the album's release, the band convinced the label brass to let them re-record "A Million Years" as a full band, with Mark Heard as producer, Bill Batstone on bass and including newly-hired Dan Michaels on Lyricon, before issuing that single to Christian radio.
+Prior to the album's release, Youth Choir convinced the label brass to let them re-record "A Million Years" as a full band, with Mark Heard as producer, Bill Batstone on bass and including newly-hired Dan Michaels on Lyricon, before issuing that single to Christian radio.
 While in the studio with Heard, Youth Choir also re-recorded "Another World" as well as two new tracks: "We Should Be Dancing," and an early version of "All Night Long," the latter of which would be recorded again for the Shades of Gray EP.
 The re-recorded versions of "A Million Years" and "All Night Long" would officially be released on the compilation album Love Songs and Prayers: A Retrospective in 1995, with the other two tracks appearing on the "Nevermind the Extras" disc in the Choir's Never Say Never: The First 20 Years boxed set in 2000.

+"A Million Years" was released to Christian radio in June of 1985 but did not chart.
+However, Youth Choir’s other single was the leadoff track "Someone’s Calling," which became the band’s first top ten hit on the CCM Rock charts, peaking at #8.
+Voices in Shadows was then released in October 1985 on the two primary audio formats at that time, vinyl and cassette.
+The album was later re-released on CD in 2000 together with the Shades of Gray EP.

+2024 re-release

+In October of 2024, the band re-released Voices in Shadows as a digital download on the Choir's Bandcamp page, which included seven bonus tracks.
+The album, later dubbed "Deluxe Edition," was made widely available on music streaming services in July of 2025.